Monday, October 27, 2025

 " Women, priests, and poultry never have enough; ''for a ship and a woman are ever repairing."

-"Husbands are in Heaven whose wives chide not," while "he who marries a widow will often have a dead
+"Husbands are in Heaven whose wives chide not," while "he who marries a widow will often have a dead man's head thrown into his dish."

 "Other people, especially the unmarried, can tell you just how to make domestic life a success..."